-When children and young people are nurtured, guided and encouraged, they learn to behave appropriately in a variety of social and educational settings and develop positive relationships.
-They achieve healthy emotional growth, acquire social understanding and learn the necessary social and interpersonal skills that will enable them to succeed.
+This policy sees adults as central to establishing the culture and ethos of an educational establishment.
+Through this process children and young people achieve healthy emotional growth, acquire social understanding and learn the necessary social and inter-personal skills that will enable them to succeed.
 Children and young people who face barriers to learning and development require help, support, strategies and understanding, within a calm, controlled environment.